n0r3a/minimal_voidlinux_install/README.md

-## Minimal Void Linux Install (uefi x86_64)
+## Minimal void linux install (uefi x86_64)

-This is a simple script to install Void Linux musl on uefi x86_64 systems.
+This is a simple script to install void linux musl on uefi x86_64 systems.
 It's for people who want a minimal fde setup without LVM and "fancy" filesystems like btrfs

-**Important Notes Before Running This Script:**
+**Important notes before running this script:**

 * This script doesn't use lvm
 * File system is xfs